What is service-learning?

 - National Service-Learning Clearinghouse Funding Sources

-Starting in the 2013-2014 academic year the Service-Learning Program includes a student component to our Service-Learning Program Showcase (formerly called the SLP Poster Session).
+Starting in the 2013-2014 academic year the Service-Learning Program includes a student component to our Service-Learning Showcase.
 As many as 6-8 student presenters who have had a transformative experience through service-learning are invited to apply to present. has focused on featuring strong faculty/community service-learning partnerships.
-If were a student last semester or are currently in a class and are doing exceptional service-learning work, please do apply to present at our Showcase.
+If were a student in the academic year prior to the showcase and are doing exceptional service-learning work, please do to present at our Showcase.

 What if I want to get involved or volunteer without taking a service-learning course?